fravan/olive/README.md

 Your browser should refresh automatically after a quick rebuild and show you the new message 🎉

 Any updates to `src/my_project.gleam` will not work, as explained in the Caveats chapter.

+# Logging

+Olive uses erlang `logger` module, and allows you to specify what goes out on your terminal.
+3 levels of filters are specified:
+- **All**: Will show all olive logs (the default).
+- **Error**: Will only show olive errors.
+- **None**: Will shutdown olive logs entirely.

+Olive logs 2 kind of log level: *Notice* and *Error*.
+It also adds the metadata `{domain => [olive]}` to any logs so you can add your own handler on it if needed.

+> ⚠️ I don't recommand turning off *Error* log level. ⚠️
+>
+> When rebuilding your project, any error from `gleam build` will be an Olive error log, and you won't
+> see it if it is turned off!